+On-farm assurance, delivered by the LPA program, is PIC based.
+This means every PIC that is part of the LPA program must be accredited, even when owned by the same producer or entity.
 PICs are issued by state and territory departments to identify parcels of land used for agricultural purposes.
-To obtain a PIC, contact the relevant authority in your state or territory.
+To obtain a PIC, contact your state or territory authority.

 ISC recommends producers check the requirements for their state or territory – some require each entity to have their own PIC while others allow multiple LPA accounts to be placed on a single PIC.